jeffkistler/BigRig/README.rst

 Playing with the Abstract Syntax Tree
 -------------------------------------

-The abstract syntax tree is comprised of ``bigrig.node.Node`` objects, with some terminals being expressed as ``list``, ``None`` and ``unicode`` objects.
+The abstract syntax tree is comprised of ``bigrig.parser.node.Node`` objects, with some terminals being expressed as ``list``, ``None`` and ``unicode`` objects.
 To navigate the tree, nodes provide a simple ``fields`` and ``attributes`` interface.
 Fields represent child nodes in the parse tree and attributes are metadata about the node.
 To examine a node's fields, an iterable of available field attributes is stored in the ``node_object.fields`` attribute and may be examined using the ``iter_fields`` generator method, which returns ``(name, value)`` pairs.
 If you simply want to iterate over the child values, nodes provide an ``iter_children`` generator method.

-To see the available node types that are built by the default ``Parser`` class, have a look over the ``bigrig.ast`` module.
-If these nodes types are insufficient for your needs, have a look at the ``bigrig.factory`` module, which contains the base node building mixin-class that the default ``Parser`` class uses to build the abstract syntax tree.
+To see the available node types that are built by the default ``Parser`` class, have a look over the ``bigrig.parser.ast`` module.
+If these nodes types are insufficient for your needs, have a look at the ``bigrig.parser.factory`` module, which contains the base node building mixin-class that the default ``Parser`` class uses to build the abstract syntax tree.
 Making your own node factory parser mixin class will allow you to customize the abstract syntax tree that the parser will build.

 Tokenizing ECMAScript
 ---------------------

-The ECMAScript tokenizing class is found in the ``bigrig.scanner`` module.
+The ECMAScript tokenizing class is found in the ``bigrig.parser.scanner`` module.
 This module provides the utility functions ``make_file_scanner`` and ``make_string_scanner`` to quickly build tokenizers for ECMAScript source files and strings respectively.
 The ``Token`` types are defined within the ``bigrig.token`` module, so look there to see what the various lexical tokens are.
 The public interface of the scanner class consists simply of a ``next`` method, which produces the next lexical token from the input.
-To facilitate parsing source with lookahead, the ``bigrig.scanner.TokenStream`` class provides a light buffering wrapper around ``Scanner`` objects, adding the ``peek`` method which returns the next ``Token`` in the source without advancing the stream state.
+To facilitate parsing source with lookahead, the ``bigrig.parser.scanner.TokenStream`` class provides a light buffering wrapper around ``Scanner`` objects, adding the ``peek`` method which returns the next ``Token`` in the source without advancing the stream state.
 Here's a quick example of tokenizing an ECMAScript string::

-    from bigrig import scanner
+    from bigrig.parser import make_string_scanner
     source = 'if (token) { console.log(token); } else { console.log("error!"); }'
     scanner_obj = scanner.make_string_scanner(source)
     while True: